-- a) Receives the ABORT TASK SET/CLEAR TASK SET/LOGICAL UNIT RESET/TARGET WARM RESET/TARGET COLD RESET request. - b) Waits for all currently valid target transfer tags of the affected tasks to be responded. - c) Based on the CmdSN ordering, waits (concurrent with the wait in step (b)) for all commands of the affected tasks to be received.
-In the case of target-scoped requests (i.e. TARGET WARM RESET and TARGET COLD RESET), all the commands that are not received, as at the end of step (b), in the command stream however can be considered to have been received with no command waiting period - i.e. the entire CmdSN space upto the CmdSN of the task management function can be "plugged" (refer section 6.9 on how aborting a specific task can implicitly plug the CmdSN of the task being aborted) at the end of step (b). - d) Propagates the TMF request to and receives the response from the target SCSI layer. - e) Takes note of last-sent StatSN on each of the connections in the iSCSI session(s) (one or more) sharing the affected tasks, and waits for acknowledgement of each StatSN (may solicit for acknowledgement by way of a NOP-In).
-If any new task responses are meanwhile received from the SCSI layer while waiting for StatSN acknowledgement(s), those response PDUs - the first SCSI Response PDU of which is presumably carrying the UA notification on all Third-party sessions - MUST be held and queued at the iSCSI layer.
-If some tasks originate from non-iSCSI I_T_L nexuses then the means by which the target insures that all affected tasks have returned their status to the initiator are defined by the specific non-iSCSI transport protocol(s). - f) Sends the task set management response to the issuing initiator.
-All task response PDUs held back at the iSCSI layer in step e are simultaneously eligible for being placed on the wire at this point.
+- a.
+MUST wait for all currently valid target transfer tags of the affected tasks to be responded to. - b.
+MUST wait (concurrent with the wait in Step.a) for all commands of the affected tasks to be received based on the CmdSN ordering.
+SHOULD NOT wait for new commands on third-party affected sessions - only the instantiated tasks have to be considered for the purpose of determining the affected tasks.
+In the case of target-scoped requests (i.e. TARGET WARM RESET and TARGET COLD RESET), all the commands that are not yet received on the issuing session in the command stream however can be considered to have been received with no command waiting period - i.e. the entire CmdSN space up to the CmdSN of the task management function can be "plugged". - c.
+MUST propagate the TMF request to and receive the response from the target SCSI layer. - d.
+MUST address the Response Fence flag on the TMF Response on issuing session as defined in 3.3.2. - e.
+MUST address the Response Fence flag on the first post-TMF Response on third-party sessions as defined in 3.3.2.
+If some tasks originate from non-iSCSI I_T_L nexuses then the means by which the target ensures that all affected tasks have returned their status to the initiator are defined by the specific non-iSCSI transport protocol(s).